pglet/website/docs/tutorials/python.md

 To display different lists of tasks depending on their status we could maintain three lists with "All", "Active" and "Completed" tasks.
 We, however, chose an easier approach where we maintain the same list and just change task item's visibility depending on the status.

-In `TodoApp` class we introduce `update()` method which iterates through all the tasks and updates their `view` Stack's `visible` property depending on the status of the task:
+In `TodoApp` class we introduced `update()` method which iterates through all the tasks and updates their `view` Stack's `visible` property depending on the status of the task:

 ```python
 class TodoApp():